 The following represent standard policies across the life-cycle of a client computer.
 Variations from policy must be approved by the Dean's office.

-Purchase of computers must be approved by the Director, FAS/Computing and Information Technology.
-Standard configurations are available at the FAS/CIT Standard Configurations webpage.
+Purchase of computers must be approved by the Director, Arts & Science/Computing and Information Technology.
+Standard configurations are available at the A&S/CIT Standard Configurations webpage.

 We specifically will support Dell, Apple, Lenovo and selected Samsung computers.
 We specifically will not support Sony, Toshiba, or Fujitsu computers.